RoyalIcing/guilty-gulp/README.md

 });
 ```

-### Separate file for each common task and their watch functions.
+### Separate file for each common task with their watch functions.

 ### Production and Development